AkankshaAI/AIS-Hault-Project-ML/README.md

 		Produces a graph of the F1-scores for the different models and stores it on ../results

-## Our Solution Glimplses from Presentation
+## Our Solution Glimpses from Presentation

 <img src="https://github.com/AkankshaAI/Sustainers-Hackerflow-2.0/blob/main/images/ss.png" width="600" align="centre" >